 We buy motor insurance to claim when there is damage.
 But when we claim, the premium will be higher during renewal.
-This is why people tend to hide claims history upon renewal.
+This is why people tend to hide their claim history upon renewal.

-But hiding claim details will not help.
-Because there is a common database with IRDA where the motor claims from all the insurance companies are registered.
+But hiding the claim details will not help.
+Because there is a common database with IRDA where all the motor claims from all the insurance companies are registered.

-In case there is a claim before tracing it from the IIB, it will be verified with the previous insurance company and the claim will be disqualified if there is a misrepresentation or non-disclosure.
-Even, if there is a claim under Third Party Liability, it will be disqualified.
+If there is a claim before tracing it from the IIB, it will be verified with the previous insurance company and the claim will be disqualified if there is a misrepresentation or non-disclosure.
+Even if there is a claim under Third Party Liability, it will be disqualified.